Conjunctivitis Care at Eye Care Specialists of Florida

 Conjunctivitis is commonly called pinkeye due to the characteristic pink or reddish hue it creates in the normally-white part of the eye.
 The actual inflammation is occurring in a membrane called the conjunctiva, which lines the inner eyelid and the sclera of the eye.
 Conjunctivitis may also cause swelling of the eyelids, light sensitivity, a thin or thick discharge from the eye, itching or burning sensations.
 Some forms of the condition may clear up spontaneously within about 2 weeks, while others may linger.
 A nagging case of conjunctivitis can eventually lead to scarring or ulceration of the cornea, a problem which can cause visual impairment.
 This is one reason you want to ascertain the cause of your pinkeye and get it under control as soon as possible.
 Causes include:

 - Viral infections - Many viruses can enter one or (less commonly) both eyes, especially if you rub your eyes while suffering from a cold.
 Watery discharge is one of the hallmarks of this condition.

 - Bacterial infections - Bacterial infections, the most common cause of conjunctivitis in children, usually creates a thicker discharge than other forms of the condition.
-Poor hygiene involving contact lenses or eye makeup can cause bacterial conjunctivitis in adults.
+Poor hygiene involving eye makeup can cause bacterial conjunctivitis in adults.

 - Allergies - allergic conjunctivitis may correspond to seasonal triggers such as hay fever or recurring exposure to environmental irritants.
 It resembles viral conjunctivitis except for the fact that both eyes are always affected.